The Top 5 Leadership Skills for Managing Remote Teams Effectively

 4. Creativity

-There are many differences between managing in-house and remote teams, which is why successful leaders are innovative and creative with the ways in which they approach different situations.
+There are many differences between managing in-house and managing remote teams, which is why successful leaders are innovative and creative in the ways they approach different situations.

-There are so many ways in which creativity can be displayed, including finding new ways to use technology to encourage collaboration despite the physical distances between team members.
+There are so many ways you can display creativity.
+An important one – and a relevant example currently – is finding new ways to use technology to encourage collaboration despite the physical distances between team members.

-Managers of remote teams not only understand how to remain adaptable, they also know how to encourage their teams to embrace change and utilise creative thinking to find new solutions to unexpected problems.
+Managers of remote teams not only understand how to remain adaptable.
+They also know how to encourage their teams to embrace change and use creative thinking to find new solutions to unexpected problems.
+This kind of creativity depends on leaders having a flexible approach to ideas.

-This is critical because there can be no notion of pushing aside challenges to tackle later with remote working.
-Instead, everything must be approached head on in order to drive positive outcomes for both individuals and the wider business.
+This is critical because challenges must be approached head on in order to drive positive outcomes for both individuals and the wider business.